We eat meat sometimes. Even though we’re Buddhist.

 When I say that we are serious in following these rules, I mean that we follow them with absolute strictness and complete determination.
 “No killing” means that we do not intentionally take the life of any living creature, no matter how small, and no matter what the circumstances.
 No matter how inconvenient it is for us; we do not kill – if we have an apple that has a worm in it we carefully cut around it; if there are bugs eating our potato plants, we go and pick them off, one by one, and bring them elsewhere rather than using any lethal method to harm them.

 Even if it’s the end of the world and we are lost in the woods in winter with no other food to survive, we will choose to die rather than take the life of other living creatures to feed ourselves.
 That is how strong the commitment to keeping this precept is.

-It extends thus far, yet no further.
-It does not extend to vegetarianism: somebody who protests the act of killing by refusing to eat meat is no more moral in this teaching than somebody who accepts to eat whatever is put on their plate.
+And yet, this does not extend to vegetarianism.
+Somebody who protests the act of killing by refusing to eat meat is considered no more moral in this teaching than somebody who accepts to eat whatever is put on their plate.

 This is not without reason, and the reason is not that we think there is nothing wrong with the meat industry, nor is it that we are simply too lazy or too fond of meat to give it up.

 Let’s say I want to protest against meat factories, so I become vegetarian.
 Why am I protesting?
 Think about it.
 What is my motivation?